Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/steps_to_run_design_on_cust_plfm.md

 8. You can view the profiling and trace results of hardware emulation in an AMD Vitis™ Analyzer by running the following command:

-**Note**: The Trace **Compare** feature is not available in the New Vitis IDE Analysis view.
-So, use the classic Vitis Analyzer for this.

 ```bash
 vitis_analyzer --classic sw/sim/behav_waveform/default.aierun_summary
 ```